zliel/RsMd/README.md

 cargo install mark-rs
 ```

-### Install via Pre-built Binaries

-You can also download pre-built binaries for your platform from the [releases page](https://github.com/zliel/Mark-rs/releases)

-From there, you can download the appropriate binary for your operating system and architecture, extract it, and use it directly.

 **Note**: Make sure to have the `~/.cargo/bin` directory in your `PATH` environment variable so you can run the `markrs` command from anywhere.

 If it isn't already in your `PATH`, you can adding the following line to your shell configuration file (e.g., `~/.bashrc`, `~/.zshrc`, etc.):